engpok/Tour-Doc/TourDocHelp.md

 Just tap the photo and you'll see a larger view of the photo and can even zoom in.

 **Can I share my saved tour with someone else?**
 Yes, if you purchase the Export feature (the in-app-purchase), you can export a saved tour in PDF or Word (docx) format.
-If you just want to share a photo in a saved tour, then just tap the photo and a button below the photo lets you copy it to the Photos app... from there you can share using built in Apple ios tools (Airdrop, mail, etc)
+If you just want to share a photo in a saved tour, then just tap the photo and a button below the photo lets you copy it to the Photos app... from there you can share using built-in Apple ios tools (Airdrop, mail, etc)

+**If I purchase the Export feature, do I have to purchase it again when there are new versions of the app?**
+Nope, it's a one time purchase and that enables that Export feature in the current and future versions of the app.

 **Bummer, I just realized that I made a mistake on a comment during recording... can I change it?**
 Yes, any comment during recording or in a saved tour can be edited at any time.